Towns & Places:

 The first efforts to secure a railroad were in 1864, but it was not until 1870 that the first railroad was built — the Atchison, Topeka & Santa Fe Railroad which ran south from Topeka.
 The Missouri-Kansas-Texas Railroad was built in the same year, and more lines and branches would be added in subsequent years.

-As more settlers continued to locate in the county, more settlements were born, including Reading in 1867.
+As more settlers located in the county, more settlements were born, including Reading in 1867.
 A decade later, Butlertown was founded in 1877, but two years later, it was moved just across the Topeka & Santa Fe Railroad tracks and renamed Olpe.
 The town of Hortonburg, which later was renamed Lang, was laid out in 1882, and four years later, in 1886, Allen, Bushong, and Admire were established along the Missouri Pacific Railroad in northern Lyon County.

 Over the next century, the county diversified into manufacturing, services, health care, and academic ventures, especially in Emporia, the county’s largest city.